robertoaloi/robertoaloi.github.io/_posts/2014-12-04-notes-on-erlang-quickcheck-part-2.markdown

 which was a bit
 surprising.
 The `terminate/2` function, containing the cleanup code, seemed harmless at a first glance.
-Nonethless, the `gen_server` process was hanging somewhere, so that the the supervisor had to kill it after the configured `shutdown` time, which was set to _5_ seconds.
+Nonethless, the `gen_server` process was hanging somewhere, so that the supervisor had to kill it after the configured `shutdown` time, which was set to _5_ seconds.